 Insufficient feed is another cause of yellowing leaves.

 Even though it doesn’t have any particular nutrients requirement, it still requires essential nutrients.

+When this happens, root rot starts.
 When the roots are damaged, the stem and leaves don’t get the required nutrients to grow.

-Eventually, the leaves start turning yellow.
+Eventually, a nutrient deficiency causes the leaves to start turning yellow.

 Keep in mind under-watering the plant may result in the same outcome.

 It is essential to find the right balance.